 Test Air Leakage Rate.
-With a fully-charged air system (typically 125 psi), turn off the engine, chock you wheels, release the parking brake (push in) or brakes if combination vehicle; and time the air pressure drop.
-The loss rate should be no more than two psi in one minute for single vehicles and no more than three psi in one minute for combination vehicles.

-With the air pressure built up to governor cutoff (120 - 140 psi), shut off the engine, chock your wheels, release the parking brake (all vehicles), or brakes (combination vehicle); and fully apply the foot brake.
+With a fully-charged air system (typically 125 psi), turn off the engine, release the parking brake, and time the air pressure drop.
+The loss rate should be less than two psi in one minute for single vehicles and less than three psi in one minute for combination vehicles.
+With the air pressure built up to governor cut off (120-140 psi), shut off the engine, chock your wheels (if necessary), release the parking brake (all vehicles), and the tractor protection valve (combination vehicle); and fully apply the foot brake.
 Hold the foot brake for one minute.
-Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle).
-If the air pressure falls more than three psi in one minute for single vehicles (more than four psi for combination vehicles), the air loss rate is too much.
-Check for air leaks and fix before driving the vehicle.
-Otherwise, you could lose your brakes while driving.
+After the initial pressure drop, if the air pressure falls more than three psi in one minute for single vehicles (more than four